This is unpublished

 Mentoring and Career Guidance

-- Career Guidance Committee (CGC) A small committee of physician-scientist and clinician-scholar faculty members meets regularly with first-year fellows to help identify a training pathway and career-appropriate mentors and scholarship/research projects.
+- Mentorship Committee A small committee of physician-scientist and clinician-scholar faculty members meets regularly with first-year fellows to help identify a training pathway and career-appropriate mentors and scholarship/research projects.

 - Career Development Committee (CDC) In the second (and third) year of training, a carefully chosen group of faculty members (including the fellow’s mentor) meets 2 – 3 times yearly to offer high-level guidance toward career development milestones.